verana-labs/verre/README.md

 ```

 ## Overview
-The `resolve` method resolves a Decentralized Identifier (DID), validates its associated DID Document, and verifies any linked services.
-It now supports both standard DID Documents and JSON-LD–based representations, ensuring proper processing and validation of JSON-LD credentials and contexts.
-The method retrieves the DID Document, processes its verifiable credentials, and determines the resulting trust status.
+The `resolveDID` method is used to resolve a Decentralized Identifier (DID), validate its associated document, and verify any linked services.
+This function retrieves the DID document, processes its verifiable credentials, and determines its trust status.

 ## Importing the Method
 ```typescript